amcknight/jigglefab/Roadmap.md

 ## Version 0.2
 - Common chemistry representation type
 - Basic Editor
+- - Select a chem from the overlay
+- - Display current chem selection
+- - Display chem names in Overlay
-- - Place dormant wires orbs individually
+- - Place orbs individually
-- - Single chemistry menu
-- - Modify a orb to have selected chemistry
+- - Modify an orb to have selected chemistry
+- - Delete orbs

 ## Version 0.3
 - Encoding of chemistries